 Subgroup responsibility and polls

 Subgroup polls.
 In subgroup polls, each person in the room can cast one vote.
-The subgroup chair may take any polls they choose; however, typically the most frequent polls are "5-way" polls where the choices are Strongly Favor, Weakly Favor, Neutral, Weakly Against, and Strongly Against.
-Notes:
+The subgroup chair may take any polls they choose.
+Typical kinds of polls include the following:

 Not everyone in the room needs to vote (even Neutral).
 Not everyone is interested in every proposal, and participants who are not familiar with the material of a particular poll (did not read the paper and/or were not closely paying attention to the discussion) typically do not vote on that poll.